harrisonmalone/html-css-schedule/README.md

 - Redo landing page with flexbox
 - Build a form column layout with flexbox
 - Build an inbox email style layout
-- Build a products page with flexbox
+- Build a products page with flexbox, using the box type layout
+- Recreate a website with [parallax scrolling](https://www.w3schools.com/howto/howto_css_parallax.asp)

 ### Friday (15/03)